lmouline/thesis/outline.md

 **Goal:** Present the creos use case
 **Link with previous section:** necessary concepts to understand this use case should have been introduced **Link with next section:** use case used to exemplify the problematic and the challenges as well as the vision and the contributions
-**Introduction:** Smart grid is a novel approach which add ICT into power grid in order to cope with challenges of power distribution.
-They will thus win the ability to heal automatically from ongoing indients, like overloads, with less and less human intervention.
-In order to reach this future, an abstraction of the grid state with the past, ongoing and future events is needed to enable the adapation process.
+**Introduction:** The smart grid is a novel approach which adds information and communication technologies into the power grid in order to cope with the challenges of power distribution.
+They will thus win the ability to heal automatically from ongoing incidents, like overload, with less and less human intervention.
+In order to reach this future, an abstraction of the grid state with the past, ongoing and future events is needed to enable the adaptation process.
 They are thus a good use case for my thesis.
 I will thus explain the Luxembourg smart grid example, provided by the industrial partner, Creos S.A., implied in my thesis.
 **Contents:**
 <!-- introduce smart grids -->
 - Smart grid: ICT into power grid